-In addition, certain affiliates of Credit Suisse Securities (USA) LLC are selling stockholders in this offering.
-Those affiliates of Credit Suisse Securities (USA) LLC will sell an aggregate of 3,295,516 shares (or 4,962,183 shares if the underwriters exercise their over-allotment option in full) in this offering and will receive aggregate sale proceeds of \$44.4 million, or \$66.9 million if the underwriters exercise their over-allotment option in full, less underwriting discounts and commissions.
-Upon completion of the offering and related transactions, affiliates of Credit Suisse Securities (USA) LLC will own approximately 39.9% of our common stock (or approximately 35.9% of our common stock if the underwriters exercise their over-allotment option in full).
+Certain affiliates of Credit Suisse Securities (USA) LLC are selling stockholders in this offering.
+Those affiliates of Credit Suisse Securities (USA) LLC will sell an aggregate of 7,200,000 shares (or 8,325,000 shares if the underwriters exercise their over-allotment option in full) in this offering and will receive aggregate sale proceeds of \$111.4 million, or \$128.8 million if the underwriters exercise their over-allotment option in full (in each case, based on an offering price of \$16.37 per share, the last sale price of our common stock on The NASDAQ Global Market on May 24, 2007, less underwriting discounts and commissions).
+Upon completion of the offering and related transactions, affiliates of Credit Suisse Securities (USA) LLC will own approximately 18.3% of our common stock (or approximately 15.6% of our common stock if the underwriters exercise their over-allotment option in full).
 See "Principal and Selling Stockholders."

 These affiliations present a conflict of interest because Credit Suisse Securities (USA) LLC has an interest in the successful completion of this offering beyond its interest as an underwriter in this offering.
-The conflict of interest arises due to the interests of its affiliates in this offering both as selling stockholders and recipients of proceeds of the offering by CommVault.
+The conflict of interest arises due to the interests of its affiliates in this offering as selling stockholders.
 This offering therefore is being made using a "qualified independent underwriter" in compliance with the applicable provisions of Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc., which are intended to address potential conflicts of interest involving underwriters.
-See "Underwriting" for a more Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc., which are intended to address potential conflicts of interest involving underwriters.
-See "Underwriting" for a more detailed description of the independent underwriting procedures that are being used in connection with the offering.
+See "Underwriting" for a more detailed description of Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc. and a description of the independent underwriting procedures that are being used in connection with this offering.